-When stabilizing a shot, a single point only stabilizes the translation movement (up/ down and side-to-side) of that pattern in the frame.
+When stabilizing a shot, a single point stabilizes only the translation movement (up/down and side-to-side) of that pattern in the frame.
 The pattern can still scale and rotate.
-You need at a minimum three points to prevent an image from moving, scaling, and rotating.
+You need at least three points to prevent an image from moving, scaling, and rotating.